Ella Blaylock Atherton: Early years and education

-Ella Blaylock was born January 4, 1860, at Ulverston, Lancashire, England.
-She was the daughter of William and Margaret (Schollick) Blaylock, and granddaughter of Thomas Blaylock.
+Ella Blaylock was born January 4, 1860, in Ulverston, Lancashire, England.
+She was the daughter of William and Margaret Blaylock, and granddaughter of Thomas Blaylock.

 Atherton was educated by private tutors, and also at Georgeville Academy and McGill Normal School in Montreal.
 She graduated with honors from McGill Normal School in 1881.

 Atherton's desire to study medicine was reportedly met with opposition from all of her friends except her mother.
 She therefore decided to educate herself, serving for two years as principal of Mansonville Academy in Quebec, and tutoring during her whole college course.
 While there, she studied medicine with Dr. J. McMillan, of Mansonville.

 The following year, Atherton entered a medical school at Kingston, Ontario.
 Her first course of lectures was at the Royal College of Physicians and Surgeons, where she studied alongside male students.
 Much friction resulted, leading to the founding of the Woman's Medical College, affiliated with Queen's University, Kingston.
 At the women's college, Atherton attended three courses of lectures, and earned diplomas in medicine and surgery from Queen's University in 1887.
+(Margaret Amelia Corlis had graduated in 1885.)

 While in college, Atherton served assistant demonstrator of anatomy for one year, and later for one year had led the practical anatomy class.
 Atherton was the first woman in the province of Quebec, and the eighth in Canada, to earn a diploma in medicine from a Canadian institution.